Bahrain: Demographics

 In 2010, Bahrain's population grew to 1.2 million, of which 568,399 were Bahraini and 666,172 were non-nationals.
 It had risen from 1.05 million (517,368 non-nationals) in 2007, the year when Bahrain's population crossed the one million mark.
 Though a majority of the population is Middle Eastern, a sizeable number of people from South Asia live in the country.
 In 2008, approximately 290,000 Indian nationals lived in Bahrain, making them the single largest expatriate community in the country, the majority of which hail from the south Indian state of Kerala.
 Bahrain is the fourth most densely populated sovereign state in the world with a population density of 1,646 people per km2 in 2010.
 The only sovereign states with larger population densities are city states.
 Much of this population is concentrated in the north of the country with the Southern Governorate being the least densely populated part.
 The north of the country is so urbanised that it is considered by some to be one large metropolitan area.

 Ethnic groups

 Bahraini people are ethnically diverse.
 Shia Bahrainis are divided into two main ethnic groups: Baharna and Ajam.
 The Shia Bahrainis are Baharna (Arab), and the Ajam are Persian Shias.
 Shia Persians form large communities in Manama and Muharraq.
 A small minority of Shia Bahrainis are ethnic Hasawis from Al-Hasa.

 Sunni Bahrainis are mainly divided into two main ethnic groups: Arabs (al Arab) and Huwala.
-Sunni Arabs, while a minority, are the most influential ethnic group in Bahrain.
+Sunni Arabs are the most influential ethnic group in Bahrain.
 They hold most government positions and the Bahraini monarchy are Sunni Arabs.
-Sunni Arabs have traditionally lived in areas such as Zallaq, Muharraq, Riffa and Hawar islands.
+Sunni Arabs have traditionally lived in areas such as Zallaq, Muharraq, West Riffa and Hawar islands.
 The Huwala are descendants of Sunni Iranians; some of them are Sunni Persians, while others Sunni Arabs.
 There are also Sunnis of Baloch origin.
 Most African Bahrainis come from East Africa and have traditionally lived in Muharraq Island and Riffa.